rust-lang/rfcs/text/0000-guaranteed-tco.md

 ## Zig
 Zig provides separate syntax to allow more flexibility than normal function calls.
-There are options for async calls, inlining, compile time evaluation of the called function, and to enforce TCO on the call.
+There are options for async calls, inlining, compile time evaluation of the called function, or specifying TCE on the call.
 ([source](https://ziglang.org/documentation/master/#call))
 ```zig
 const expect = @import("std").testing.expect;